What is Social Echo?

 The first update will happen 6 hours after the publish date.
 This is the first time you will see a value higher than 0 if the article has received any engagement on Twitter, Facebook or Reddit during that period.

 Once you click on Social Echo, you will see engagement metrics for Twitter and Facebook:

-Facebook - Total number of Posts, Likes, Comments, and Private Messages.
+Facebook - Total number of Posts, Likes, and Comments.

 Twitter - Amount of times content has been Tweeted or Retweeted*.